We have a new website! Check out seedtokitchen.horticulture.wisc.edu

-A collaboration among chefs, farmers and breeders presents a unique opportunity to focus on vegetable variety characteristics important to local food systems.
-These include flavor, fresh-market quality and agronomic performance on smaller-scale diversified farms.
+The Seed to Kitchen Collaborative connects plant breeders focused on organic systems to Wisconsin farmers and chefs, to create delicious, well-adapted vegetable varieties for local organic production.
+This collaboration presents a unique opportunity to focus on vegetable variety characteristics important to local food systems, such as flavor, fresh-market quality and agronomic performance on smaller-scale diversified farms.

 Goals of the project